C0ffeeCode/typst-dhbw-technik-template/chapters/01-Introduction.typ

   caption: [Code example explaining how to configure language and a different first chapter] )

+// By default, the template will *not* apply a pagebreak
+// on non-top-level headings to avoid headings without content
+// on the same page but can be enabled.
+// The threshold percentage on the page can be configured
+// by providing the `heading_pagebreak_percentage` propery like `0.7` or `none`.
+// Top-level headings will always have a (weak) pagebreak.

 == Bibliography

 As for bibliography / reference listing,